Skip to main content

 Our 4th year residents are allowed a month-long elective in the field and institution of their choice.

 Training young surgeons involves several components: understanding of surgical anatomy and physiology; mastery of surgical technique; and development of Teaching takes place in the operating room, the clinic, the wards, and the conference.
 All of our faculty and full-time employed surgeons who have joined Einstein because teaching is part of their core responsibilities.
 The educational curriculum is largely focused during our weekly Wednesday-morning protected time.
 This includes Morbidity & Mortality, House-staff meetings, Didactic conference, Grand Rounds, Journal Club, Weekly Teaching Rounds, and the Simulation curriculum.
-We have the benefit of a state-of-the-art Simulation center, which includes multiple mannequins, models, a mock-OR suite, and laparoscopic simulators.
+We have the benefit of a state-of-the-art Simulation Center, which includes multiple mannequins, models, a mock-OR suite, and laparoscopic simulators.
+We conduct animal and cadavers labs several times during the year.

 A General Surgery resident shares her experience and explains how her expectations have been met through her first two years within Einstein Medical Center's Department of Surgery Residency.